 The time for answering these questions is not when the incident happens.
 Imagine trying to answer these questions with a large, chaotic scene unfolding in front of you.
 Wouldn’t it be easier to pull up these answers and draw from them when needed?

-There are multiple methods to prepare and plan for an MCI.
+There are multiple methods to prepare and plan for an MCI, such as hands-on drills or participating in online active shooter training.
 For additional information on preparing for an MCI as a leader, see CareerCert’s online courses on the topic.
 These can be things such as table-top exercises, or a functional exercise.
 These often gather the key players or command staff together, without involving the “ground-pounders” or those “on the street” in the event.
 Full-scale, real-world type events are the best method to test plans; however, these are often difficult to arrange and execute due to location, logistics, and staffing/coverage concerns.
 (You can view an example of a full-scale mass casualty exercise here.)

 Let’s shift our focus to triage for a moment.
 This is often under practiced and underappreciated in these incidents.
 One of the initial topics of discussion with neighboring agencies is to make sure everyone is using the same triage system.
 The very next conversation should be planning to train together on triage.
 The concept of triage, whatever the system, seems simple—until it must be implemented.